Jules Jeanmard: Bishop of Lafayette in Louisiana

 On July 18, 1918, Jeanmard was appointed the first bishop of the new Diocese of Lafayette in Louisiana by Pope Benedict XV.
 He received his episcopal consecration at the Cathedral of Saint Louis in New Orleans on December 8, 1918, from Archbishop Giovanni Bonzano, with Bishops Theophile Meerschaert and John Laval serving as co-consecrators.
 He was the first native Louisianan to become a Catholic bishop.

 During his 38-year tenure, Jeanmard established the Immaculata Seminary and St. Mary's Orphan Home in Lafayette, Louisiana.
 He also opened the Our Lady of the Oaks Retreat House in Grand Coteau, Louisiana and the Catholic Student Center at the University of Southwestern Louisiana in Lafayette.
 Jeanmard's other projects included a retreat wing of the Most Holy Sacrament Convent, a Carmelite monastery, and numerous schools and churches.
 He encouraged diocesan-sponsored television programs, religious radio programs in both English and French, and a diocesan newspaper The Southwest Louisiana Register.
 Jeanmard also issued pastoral letters in support of the rights of labor to organize.
 In 1943, he was named an assistant at the pontifical throne by Pope Pius XII.

-In March 1923, when the citizens of Lafayette were on the verge of rioting following a public reading of members of the Ku Klux Klan, Jeanmard diffused the situation, urging people to return to their homes.
+In March 1923, when the citizens of Lafayette were on the verge of rioting following a public reading of members of the Ku Klux Klan, Jeanmard defused the situation, urging people to return to their homes.
 In 1934, he welcomed the first African-American priests into the diocese, a group of men educated and ordained at St. Augustine Seminary in Bay St. Louis, Mississippi.
 Jeanmard also established a number of separate parishes for African-Americans, whom he did not want intimidated or infringed upon by whites.

 With financial assistance from Mother Katharine Drexel, Jeanmard helped establish several rural parochial schools for African-Americans.
 In 1952, he ordained Louis Ledoux, an African-American graduate of St. Augustine's.
 Jeanmard became the first bishop in the Deep South of the United States to ordain an African-American as a priest.
 In November 1955, Jeanmard excommunicated two women in Erath, Louisiana, after they beat another woman who taught an integrated catechism class.